 Preference will be given to applicants who demonstrate a commitment to working and living in the Bay Area.

-We are currently accepting applications and all completed applications must be postmarked by March 1, 2013.
-Scholarship recipients will be notified by April 1, 2013 and will receive their scholarship checks shortly thereafter.
+Completed applications must be received by March 7, 2016.
+Scholarship recipients will be notified by April 4, 2016 and will receive their scholarship checks shortly thereafter.

 Come Meet Our Lawyers

 Farella will host a reception to kick-off our scholarship program in our offices.
 Previous awardees, 1Ls and school administrators are welcome.
 Please to meet our lawyers and learn more about our 2016 Diversity Scholarship Program.